Smoking increases the risk of cardiovascular disease in several ways:

 For mothers who smoke during pregnancy:

-The bar chart shows that when mothers under the age of 20 smoke whilst pregnant, the birthweight of their babies is reduced.
+The bar chart shows that when mothers smoke, the birthweight of their babies is reduced.

 Suggest two pieces of additional information that would need to be collected before drawing firm conclusions about the effect of mothers smoking on the birthweight of babies.